gultekinmg/JSONBOTMASTER/README.md

 So when no move available you need to extend your database.
 Algorithm lays on query and filter moves Shortest WIN for selected side on JSON Database.

+You can setup variables as play most like HUMAN or GM or Stockfish orSurprize Winner or Brutal quick Winner or longer Delayer ext.

 --------------------------
 # Branch CONVERTOR;
 an evaluation convertor Multi PGN file to Array formatted JSON file.